andre-maree/Microflow/README.md

 Standardize, minimize, and easily manage workflow execution code within and across development teams.
 Ease the learning curve for developers new to Durable Functions.
 Microflow can be seen a "low-code" or even a "no-code" solution.

 Other functionality include:
-- Protect resources from overloading by grouping steps with a ScaleGroupId and setting a maximum concurrent instance count per scale group.
+- Protect resources from being overloaded by grouping steps with a ScaleGroupId and setting a maximum concurrent instance count per scale group.
 - Pause, continue, and stop the running of a specific workflow.
 - Workflows can be chained together by calling other workflows.
 A global guid can be set to tie all these workflows together, and then also be used to start, stop and pause by the global guid.
 - All request and response data is logged to Azure blobs.